-During practice sessions, a brief viva-voce is conducted for each student on the task he / she is carrying out on that day.
-Some of the parameters that could be included in the Continuous Practice Assessment (CPA) are given in Table (3).
-The set of parameters may slightly differ from one course to the other, and will be announced before the commencement of the practice session.
-These parameters are assessed for each practice session.
+During practice sessions, a brief viva-voce is conducted for each student on the practices he/she is carrying out on that day.
+Some of the parameters that could be included in the continuous practice assessment (CPA) are given in Table (3).
+The set of parameters may slightly differ from one course to other, and will be announced before the commencement of the practice session.
+These parameters are assessed for each laboratory session.